Cala Llombards - Santanyi

 Cala d'Or -

-Clustered around several sandy coves Cala d’Or is quite unique in Majorca.
+sandy coves Cala d’Or is quite unique in Majorca.
 Why?
-In the 1930’s a Spanish architect designed a number of low level white washed villas ...
+In the 1930’s an architect from Ibiza founded a colony for artists ...

 More about Cala d'Or